Email FacebookTwitterMenu burgerClose thin

 2. Consider a Roth IRA Conversion

-However, you will have to pay tax on the conversion in the year that it occurs, which could leave you with a hefty tax bill.
-Depending on your situation, it may be worth it to take a one-time tax hit in order to avoid RMDs and be able to withdraw retirement funds tax-free.
-Or it may not.
+However, you will have to pay tax on the conversion in the year it occurs, possibly leaving you with a hefty tax bill.
+Depending on your situation, it may be worth it to take a one-time tax hit in order to avoid RMDs and withdraw retirement funds tax-free.
+This is where a financial advisor can help you weigh your options.

 3. Work Longer